coralproject/talk/docs/docs/migrating-from-4.md

 ### Migration Path

-A step by step migration path is currently in development, and we will be announcing it here once it’s ready.
+A step-by-step migration path is currently in development, and we will be announcing it here once it’s ready.

 The process for migration will include: